tillitis/dev-tillitis/hugo/content/tools/_index.md

 Tillitis provides a TKey emulator based on QEMU.

-Go to the `tk1` branch at [qemu](https://github.com/tillitis/qemu) to fetch the emulator and then build it, or execute the following
+Go to the `tk1` branch in our [qemu repository](https://github.com/tillitis/qemu) to fetch the emulator and then build it, or execute the following commands:
-commands:

 ```
 $ git clone -b tk1 https://github.com/tillitis/qemu